bonnieho/BucketList/README.md

   * The **connection.js** was set as a required import into **orm.js** file.

   * In the **orm.js** file, methods were created that will execute the necessary MySQL commands in the controllers.
-(These are the methods that were used?) to retrieve and store data in the database.
+These are the methods that were used to retrieve and store data in the database.

     * `selectAll()`